Ultimate Fighting Championship controversies: UFC 223 bus attack

 On April 3, 2018, Khabib Nurmagomedov and Artem Lobov had an altercation, in which Nurmagomedov and his entourage cornered Lobov and slapped him multiple times.
 Lobov is known to be close to Conor McGregor, with whom Nurmagomedov previously had verbal altercations and trash talk exchanges.
-Two days later, during promotional appearances for UFC 223, McGregor and his Straight Blast Gym - Ireland entourage, including Lobov, stormed into the Barclays Center to confront Nurmagomedov, who was on a bus leaving the arena with other fighters for UFC 223 onboard, including Rose Namajunas, Michael Chiesa, and Ray Borg.
+Two days later, during promotional appearances for UFC 223, McGregor and his Straight Blast Gym - Ireland entourage, including Lobov, stormed into the Barclays Center to confront Nurmagomedov, who was on a bus leaving the arena with other fighters for UFC 223 on board, including Rose Namajunas, Michael Chiesa, and Ray Borg.
 When Nurmagomedov did not leave the bus, McGregor threw various objects, including a long metal crowd control barrier and a trash can, at the vehicle.
 When the bus slowly moved to depart, McGregor ran up alongside and threw a metal equipment dolly, smashing one of the windows, before throwing other objects in the vicinity.
 McGregor and others involved fled the Barclays Center in two waiting cars.
 Chiesa and Borg were injured by shattered glass, and sent to a hospital.
 They were soon removed from the card on the advice of the New York State Athletic Commission and the UFC's medical team.
 Namajunas was shaken up, and a UFC employee had also suffered a broken knuckle.
 Lobov, who was set to fight Alex Caceres, was removed from the UFC 223 card due to being present at the incident.